1st November 1943

 The battalion moved down into the valley at 2300 hrs, and took up a covering position on the left flank of the Coldstreams.
-The Grenadiers did not wait for the village to be captured, but went up Barearse Slope in the moonlight, covered by arty. support on the ridges to the left.
+The Grenadiers did not wait for the village to be captured, but went up Barearse Slope in the moonlight, covered by artillery support on the ridges to the left.
 The climb was arduous in the extreme, but they met with no trouble until they crossed the ridge.
-Here they encountered heavy automatic lire from Point 819 above them, and from the Monastery Ridge.
+Here they encountered heavy automatic fire from Point 819 above them, and from the Monastery Ridge.
 The country was very thick scrub and boulders; movement by day was impossible; and communication between their two forward companies and Battalion HQ was difficult.
 They were also shelled continuously.

 7th November 1943

 Lieutenant C.R.S.
 Buckle during the morning took out a patrol west of Calabritto towards the easier slopes, but found mines and wire.
 Patrols from other units had also reported strong opposition from that quarter.
-The Battalion were due to go up the hill that night, but torrential rain set in.
+The battalion were due to go up the hill that night, but torrential rain set in.
 In the evening Lieutenant C.R.S.
-BUCKLE made his way up BAREARSE SLOPE to the Grenadiers.
+Buckle made his way up Barearse Slope to the Grenadiers.
 He reported that in darkness and rain, that way was not feasible, and that the Grenadiers had no knowledge of any connection between their position and the track up the corrie.
-Further, a patrol from the Royal Berks reported that the track was unusable after 300 - 400 yds.
+Further, a patrol from the Royal Berks reported that the track was unusable after 300 - 400 yards.
 The ascent was therefore countermanded for that night.
 Meanwhile F Company, had been detached to assist the Coldstreams in repelling an expected counter attack, and Captain H.S.N.
-Rathbone, who was commanding the Company, had been ordered to rendezvous, as soon as they were free from their commitments with the Coldstreams, with the rest of the Battalion at the foot of the track tip the corrie in order to go up the hill.
-If the remainder of the Battalion had gone on, then F Company. were to follow them.
+Rathbone, who was commanding the company, had been ordered to rendezvous, as soon as they were free from their commitments with the Coldstreams, with the rest of the Battalion at the foot of the track tip the corrie in order to go up the hill.
+If the remainder of the battalion had gone on, then F Company. were to follow them.
 In fact F Company went to the wrong rendezvous, and, supposing the rest of the Battalion, to have gone on , made their own way up Barearse Slope, and found themselves among the Grenadiers, much to the relief of the latter who had been repeatedly counter attacked and had suffered heavy casualties.

 8th November 1943